 Here Classifion sits, offering you a classification with

-you to "avoid the depths of contemporary statistics", so you can
+you to classify without interpreting the mass-spectra, so you can

 How does it work...

 Classifion needs to be "trained" using several measured spectra per

 substance.
 The "training" itself could be conducted automatically or

 manually (supervised).
 The aim of the training is to extract substance

 spectra specific information based on statistical characteristics, not the